divmgl/nwire/packages/nwire/README.md

 > This is because `TasksCreator` is asking for a fully typed context but the context up until this registration is completely empty.
 You can overcome this by adding a type to the `Container.prototype.context` call.
 You can read more about it in the [Context](#Container.context) section.

-However, we've included a method to avoid this boilerplate altogether:
+However, a method is included to avoid this boilerplate altogether:

 #### `Container.instance`